gsrohde/betydbdoc-dataentry/Finding Published Data.md

 highlighted sections of the paper.

 <a id="Section 3"></a>
-## Google Spreadsheets: Recording extracted data and transformations
+## Recording extracted data and transformations

 Google Spreadsheets are used to keep a record of any data that is not entered directly from the original publication.
+Please share all spreadsheets with the user betydb@gmail.com in addition to any collaborators.

 * Any raw data that is not directly entered into the database but that is used to derive data or stats using equations in [Table 1](#Table 1) and [Table 5](#Table 5).